wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 <properties
- pageTitle="Linux RDMA cluster to run MPI applications | Windows Azure" description="Create a Linux cluster of size A8 or A9 VMs to use RDMA to run MPI apps." services="virtual-machines" documentationCenter=""
+ pageTitle="Linux RDMA cluster to run MPI applications | Azure" description="Create a Linux cluster of size A8 or A9 VMs to use RDMA to run MPI apps." services="virtual-machines" documentationCenter=""